Further Praise for One with the Tiger

 “The further Church leads us through the explorations in One with the Tiger, the richer they become.
 His own excitement is contagious and you soon find yourself as obsessed as the author himself.
 Truly intoxicating." —Taylor Goldsmith, lead singer/songwriter of Dawes

-Steven Church's new book, One with the tiger will be released on Nov.
+Praise for Steven Church's One with the tiger released Nov.
 15, 2016

 "Muscular, vulnerable, twitchy, and relentlessly curious, Steven Church’s awesome One with the Tiger stalks some of our most absurd, sometimes-violent, and uncontainable compulsions for communion and self-destruction, and finds, lurking within them, such a fragile, funny, and heartbreaking humanity that it’s all we can do as readers to leap and leap into the exhilarating zoo pit of this book." - Matthew Gavin Frank, author of Preparing the Ghost and The Mad Feast.